iraqooh/bit_scrapper/README.md

 ```

 📚 Documentation

-Comprehensive docs and usage examples are available in the /docs directory and will be published soon on ReadTheDocs.
+Comprehensive docs and usage examples are available in the /docs directory.

 🤝 Contributing

 Contributions are welcome!
 Please fork the repo and submit a pull request.
 Open an issue for bugs or feature requests.

 🛡️ License

-GNU Public License
+GNU General Public License v3

 🧠 Credits

 Created with passion by Mr. Iraku.
 Inspired by Scrapy, Playwright, and other great scraping tools, but keeping it Pythonic and minimal.

 🔗 Related Tools

 requests

 BeautifulSoup